-Admissions Process and Procedure for Veterinary Technician Alternate Route - Certificate a.
-Admission requirements include proof that they are employed in the field and have a GED or high school diploma.
+- 4. Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
+Admission requirements include proof that they are employed in the field and have a GED or high school diploma. - b.
+Program information discussed is the program requirements, length of program, admission requirements.